Shady-Record-s/skyapi-ios-siri-hello-world/README.md

 1. Click the menu Hardware > Keyboard > Toggle Software Keyboard (or use cmd+K)
 1. Ensure that the keyboard is displayed
 1. You may need to do this each time you open the simulator

-I sometimes had issues with the `AVSpeechSynthesizer` on the simulator.
-In some cases, I was unable to get it to speak at all on the simulator - it would attempt to speak and end up in the `didCancel` method.
-I worked around this by using my physical device instead.
-Just make sure you have silent mode off, volume up, and don't have the accessibility mute setting on.

 ## Usage